 Dr. Tm Bralower at Pennsylvania State University, is leading development of a suite of on-line courses emphasizing the grand challenges of climate change, energy, sea level rise, water supply and natural hazards.
 These courses will incorporate a focus on the use of predictive models to forecast changes and the impact of mitigation efforts.
 Taken together, these courses will support a Certificate of Excellence in Earth Science.

-- Energy and the Earth: Richard Alley (Penn State University), Seth Blumsack (Penn State University) - course to be developed in 2013 and piloted in Spring 2014.
+- Climate, Energy, and our Future: Richard Alley (Penn State University), Seth Blumsack (Penn State University) - course to be developed in 2013 and piloted in Spring 2014.

 This online course will provide students with a global perspective of coastal landscapes, the processes responsible for their formation, diversity, and change over time, as well as societal responses to current changes in the coastal zones around the world.
 Active learning elements include analyzing real data sets and applying critical thinking and problem-solving skills to real-world coastal issues that affect human populations.
 Students will complete a capstone project in which they consider a real-world coastal issue.
 The course will comprise four modules, each lasting 3-4 weeks.

-- Water Science and Society: Mike Arthur (Penn State University), Ioannis Georgiou (University of New Orleans), Demian Saffer (Penn State University), Krystyna Stave (University of Nevada, Las Vegas) - course to be developed in 2013-2014 and piloted in Spring 2014.
+- Water Science and Society: Mike Arthur (Penn State University), Patrick Belmont (Utah State University), Demian Saffer (Penn State University) - course to be developed in 2013-2014 and piloted in Spring 2014.

 This is a 10 module (12 week) general education course focused on the interrelationships between water and human activities from a science and policy standpoint.
 The course blends key readings with activities (e.g. data analysis, plotting, exploration of simple models) designed to investigate the physical and chemical processes that determine water occurrence, movement, and quality.

-- Earth Modelling: Eric Baer (Highline Community College), Dave Bice (Penn State University), Kirsten Menking (Vassar College) - to be developed in 2013 - 2014.
+- Earth Modelling: David Jones (Amherst College), Dave Bice (Penn State University), Kirsten Menking (Vassar College) - to be developed in 2013 - 2014.

 - Food Supply: Mark Blumler, (SUNY), Heather Karsten (Penn State University), Karl Zimmerer (Penn State University) - course to be developed in 2014 and piloted in Spring 2015.